Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 _This is a draft update to the p5.js JavaScript Basics tut.
 I will probably finish it by mid-Feb, hopefully earlier.
 Mainly just to add some extra detail that I have found useful when coding in p5.js.
 When done, I will signal that here and request review by Lauren and anyone else interested.
 Cheers, Greg E._

 _**Previous version being updated from top down.
 Progress marked by "Updated down to here".
-Areas needing more work flagged as "Needs more work" or similar - in bold anyway.**_
+Areas needing more work flagged as "Needs more work" in bold.
+Can you flag something in red ?
+That would be ideal.**_

 JavaScript is a language that is typically used on web pages where it runs client-side (within the web browser).
 It is a general purpose language with a lot of built-in functionality for interacting with HTML elements on a webpage and responding to actions initiated by the user.
 It is described as one of the "core three" technologies that drive the Web: HTML, CSS, and JavaScript.

 Although JavaScript has "Java" in it's name, it isn't related other than by the fact that it looks something like Java.
-It is allegedly based on the languages Self and Scheme, but with a Java or C++ appearance.
+It is supposedly based on the languages Self and Scheme, but with a Java or C++ appearance.
 JavaScript's official name is ECMAScript (ECMA is the European Computer Manufacturers Association, a standards body).
 It was initially created by Netscape Communications. ([Wikipedia: JavaScript](http://en.wikipedia.org/wiki/JavaScript))

 JavaScript has an interesting history.
 It was created in 1995 by Brendan Eich in 10 days ! to provide an urgently-needed web scripting ability at Netscape, but unexpectedly took off as part of the late 90's explosion of the Web.
 Since then it has matured into a fully-functioned language, used in client-side Web code, server-side code, and many types of general code having nothing to do with the Web.
 It is usually placed in the top 3, and often at the top, in surveys of "languages most used", "languages most required in job ads" etc. Time spent learning JavaScript could be time well spent!